ViableVieww/etsy-scraper/README.md

 ## Configuration

-Before running the script, you need to set up the following environment variables which can be found on `config.env` file:
+Before running the script, you need to set up the following environment variables which can be found on `.env.example` file.

+Steps:
+1. Create a new file `.env` on your local
+2. Copy the contents of `.env.example -> .env`
 - `MONGO_URI`: MongoDB connection URI
+- `NODE_ENV`: Development or Production
+- `PORT`: Application port